srjefers/spark-workshop/AGENDA.md

 The goal of the workshop is to give you a practical hands-on introduction to Apache Spark and how to use Spark's Scala API (developer) and infrastructure (administrator, devops) effectively.

-The workshop uses the code-first approach in which the modules start with enough knowledge to get you going fairly well and (after 10 minutes or so) move to using the concepts outlined in examples.
-It comes with many practical sessions that should meet expectations of software engineers, administrators, devops, and other technical roles like system architects or technical leads.
+Please note that the workshop uses an intense code-first approach in which the modules start with just enough knowledge to get you going (through slides and scaladoc) and quickly move on to applying the concepts in programming assignments.
+It comes with many practical sessions that should meet expectations of software developers (and quite likely exceed expectations of administrators, devops, and other technical roles like system architects or technical leads).

-It simply provides participants with practical skills to leverage the features of Apache Spark with Scala (the programming language).
+The workshop provides participants with practical skills to use the features of Apache Spark with Scala.

 ## Duration